-Sch 001 Storage Location Insp pection by Date Sigi nature of Chemical Hygiene Officer Dat e Cor nditions within storage area: ctory, C = Corrective action needed 1.
+Sch nool Storage Location - Insp pection by Date Sig nature of Chemical Hygiene Officer Dat e Cor nditions within storage area: □□□□Satisfa actory, C = Corrective action needed 1.
 All chemicals are clearly labeled with all appropriate information.
-2. Chemicals are stored on secure shelving ] 3.
-Chemicals are spaced to allow safe stor age and removal of chemicals.
-4. Stored quantities of hazardous chemical s do not exceed a two-year supply.
-5. The chemicals stored are only those req uired for science instruction.
-6. Labeled cabinets are used for storage of flammables and contact hazards.
-7. Storage area is free of defective contain ers 8.
-Hazardous chemicals are not stored abo ove eye level.
-9. Locked doors secure access to the chen nical storage area.
+2. Chemicals are stored on secure shelving g.
+3. Chemicals are spaced to allow safe storage and removal of chemicals.
+4. Stored quantities of hazardous chemica ls do not exceed a two-year supply.
+5. The chemicals stored are only those required for science instruction. - 6.
+Labeled cabinets are used for storage o f flammables and contact hazards.
+7. Storage area is free of defective contain ers.
+8. Hazardous chemicals are not stored abo ove eye level.
+9. Locked doors secure access to the cher mical storage area.
 10. A fire extinguisher is located in the chem ical storage area.

-11. Materia als are available for spill control and cleanup.
+11. 11.
+Materials are available for spill control and cleanup.

-12. Floor area is free from clutter and provides easy exit from storage room.
+12. 12.
+Floor area is free from clutter and provides easy exit from storage room.

-13. None of the following are stored:
+13. None o of the following are stored:

 a.
 Gasoline

 b.
 Mercury or mercury compounds

 C. Benzoyl peroxide

 d.
 Carbon disulfide

 e.
 Ether

 f.
 Picric acid

 g.
 Perchloric acid

 h.
 Arsenic powder, pentoxide, trichloride, or trioxide

 i.
 Asbestos

 j.
 Benzene or benzidine

 k.
 Chromium powder or chromium (IV) oxide

-I. Lead arsenate
+l.
+Lead arsenate

 m.
 Sodium arsenate or sodium arsenite

-14. MSDS sheets are available in a clearly marked location.
+14. 14.
+MSDS sheets are available in a clearly marked location.

-15. Metal a and glass containers of flammables are limited to one gallon in size.
+15. Metal and glass containers of flammables are limited to one gallon in size.

 16. Glass bottles are limited to one gallon for any of the following chemicals: acetone, amyl alcohol, methyl ethyl ketone, cyclohexane, ethanol, methanol.

-17. Chemical storage area and laboratory has adequate ventilation.
+17. Chemi cal storage area and laboratory has adequate ventilation.

-Operation of fume hood is adequate; 60 to 100 linear feet per minute is recommended
+18. Operation of fume hood is adequate; 60 to 100 linear feet per minute is recommended